Depression

 - Effectiveness of Transcranial Magnetic Stimulation TMS

-The expected result at the end of the first weeks of stimulation is a positive response for one patient out of two (50% reduction in score on a Hamilton scale) and remission for 20% of patients (HDRS<8)
+The expected result at the end of the first weeks of stimulation is a positive response for one patient out of two (50% reduction in score on a Hamilton scale) and remission for 20% of patients (HDRS<8)4, 19.

-If the symptoms do not improve sufficiently, the doctor may first suggest moving on to the target in the opposite hemisphere, the orbitofrontal cortex.
+If symptoms do not improve sufficiently, the doctor may first suggest moving on to the target in the opposite hemisphere5, 6, 19.
+Other cortical targets could also be used, such as the dorsomedial prefrontal cortex7 or the orbitofrontal cortex8.

 - What are the side effects of Transcranial Magnetic Stimulation ?